FusionAuth/fusionauth-site/site/_posts/2022-03-10-announcing-fusionauth-1-35.md

 ## Internal upgrades

 1.35 and future versions of FusionAuth will ship with the GraalJS JavaScript execution engine.
-The only JavaScript execution engine for previous version is Nashorn, which has been [heading toward deprecation and removal from the JDK for a while](https://openjdk.java.net/jeps/335).
+The sole JavaScript execution engine for previous versions was Nashorn, which has been [heading toward deprecation and removal from the JDK for a while](https://openjdk.java.net/jeps/335).

 GraalJS is a FusionAuth [tech preview feature](/docs/v1/tech/core-concepts/roadmap#tech-preview-features) at the moment.
 This means that, while the FusionAuth team will always strive for backward compatibility, there may be some changes required as we receive feedback from users and customers.
 In addition, GraalJS doesn't currently have the [performance optimizations of Nashorn](https://github.com/FusionAuth/fusionauth-issues/issues/571#issuecomment-1061614065), so when using it, benchmark your system to ensure it meets your needs.